mattnite/gyro/README.md

     src: local: "../iguanaTLS"
 ```

+It is possible to go down the dependency tree further by doing this to the
+`gyro.zzz` file in the local dependency.

 ### Update dependencies -- for package consumers

 Updating dependencies only works for package consumers as it modifies